sundarmd/Digital_Twin_for_Li-ion_Batteries/README.md

 ![image](https://github.com/user-attachments/assets/e4a9368c-f0f6-4874-b808-dac197a5c890)

-### Move the model.tar.gz file to your EC2 instance from the corresponding output folder of the sagemaker instance and unzip it to obtain the model.pth file in case you want to use the model directly within the EC2 instance
+### in case you want to use the model directly within the EC2 instance, you can move the model.tar.gz file to your EC2 instance from the corresponding output folder of the sagemaker instance and unzip it to obtain the model.pth file

 ![image](https://github.com/user-attachments/assets/a8d127f5-8dc5-4168-b14a-c49a2b72f94d)